 In Wisconsin, Operating While Intoxicated (OWI) is a criminal charge.
 Depending on the nature of the offense and any prior convictions, an OWI can be charged as either a misdemeanor or felony.
 Generally speaking, an OWI will only be considered a felony if it involves harm to another person or property while operating under the influence.

-If someone has been convicted of three or more OWIs in the past ten years, then they may also face felony charges for their fourth offense.
-Additionally, if someone’s BAC was 0.15% or higher when they were arrested for their current OWI charge, they are likely to face increased fines and harsher penalties which could include jail time and even felony charges regardless of whether anyone else was harmed by their actions.
+Additionally, if someone’s BAC was 0.15% or higher when they were arrested for their current OWI charge, they are likely to face increased fines and harsher penalties.
+These could include jail time and even felony charges regardless of whether anyone else was harmed by their actions.

-It’s important to remember that no matter what type of OWI charge you’re facing–whether it’s a misdemeanor or a felony–the consequences can be severe and long-lasting so it’s important to seek legal advice from an experienced Wisconsin attorney who specializes in drunk driving cases as soon as possible after being accused of an OWI offense in order to protect your rights and defend yourself against any potential conviction.
+It is important to seek legal advice from an experienced Wisconsin attorney who specializes in drunk driving cases as soon as possible after being accused of an OWI offense in order to protect your rights and defend yourself against any potential conviction.

 What is the Average Sentence for a 4th OWI in Wisconsin?